taylorhakes/html5-sortable/README.md

 	// Optional params

-	// behavior of drag and drop ('insert' or 'swap')
+	// Behavior of drag and drop ('insert' or 'swap')
 	type: 'insert'
 });